 Before we talk about processing emotions, it’s worth explaining how we might be suppressing them without even knowing it.

-In any given moment, we have a number of quick pleasures within reach that
+In any given moment, there’s a vast array of quick pleasures within reach that

 The “Process” of Processing Emotions

 The phrase “processing emotion” is a bit deceiving, seeing as how there aren’t exactly a set of actions we need to take.
-Essentially, we’re just allowing the experience of an emotion.
+Essentially, we’re focusing our awareness allowing the experience of an emotion.

 This process has two simple components: